 - 1. Be sure that power source, microphone and antenna are connected to the proper connectors before going to the next step. - 2.
 Turn VOL knob clockwise to apply power to the radio. - 3.
 Set the VOL for a comfortable listening level. - 4.
 Set the MODE switch to the desired mode. - 5.
 Listen to the background noise from the speaker.
 Turn the SQ knob slowly clockwise until the noise just disappears.
 The SQ is now properly adjusted.
 The receiver will remain quiet until a signal is actually received.
-Do not advance the control too far or some of weaker signals will not be heard. - 6.
-Set the CHANNEL selector switch to the desired channel. - 7.
-Set the RF GAIN control clockwise for maximum RF gain.
+Do not advance the control too far or some of the weaker signals will not be heard. - 6.
+Set the CHANNEL selector switch to the desired channel.